pixbi/duplo/README.md

 ## File Structure

-There are some required directories:

     app/            --> Application code
     app/index.jade  --> Entry point for templates.
 Only this file is compiled.
-                        Use Jade's include system to pull in other templates. app/params.json --> Optional parameter object to be made available as `module.params`
+                        Use Jade's include system to pull in other templates. app/params.json --> Optional parameter object made available as `module.params`
     app/assets/     --> Asset files are copied as-is to build's top-level directory
-    app/styl/       --> Any application top-level style (see below for details) app/modules/    --> Module within the application that are ordered AFTER code in the top-level `app/` directory when building components/     --> Other repos imported via Component.IO component.json  --> The Component.IO manifest
+    app/styl/       --> Any application style (see below for details) app/modules/    --> Module within the application that are included AFTER code in the top-level `app/` directory when building components/     --> Other repos imported via Component.IO component.json  --> The Component.IO manifest
-    dev/            --> Any code necessary to run the application in dev mode node_modules/   --> Contains this repo
-    public/         --> Built files when developing.
-This is NOT committed to source
-    test/           --> Test files go here and should have an extension of `.spec.js`
+    dev/            --> Any code necessary to run the application in dev mode public/         --> Built files when developing.
+Not committed to source test/           --> Test files go here

 ## Development